Skip to main content

 You may need to run the following commands and below is an example for SuSe Linux.

-1. Please run this command before tunning agent install
+1. Please run this command before running agent install

 sudo touch /etc/SuSE-release